llpeterson/applications/infrastructure.md

 was usurped by powerful search engines now available on the Web—but it did eventually evolve into the Lightweight Directory Access Protocol (LDAP).
 LDAP is a subset of X.500 originally designed as a PC front end to X.500.
-Today, it is gaining in popularity, mostly at the enterprise level, as a system for learning information about users.
+Today, widely used, mostly at the enterprise level, as a system for learning information about users.

 ### Name Resolution

 Given a hierarchy of name servers, we now consider the issue of how a client engages these servers to resolve a domain name.
-To illustrate the basic idea, suppose the client wants to resolve the name relative to the set of servers given in the previous subsection.
+To illustrate the basic idea, suppose the client wants to resolve the name `penguins.cs.princeton.edu` relative to the set of servers given in the previous subsection.
 The client could first send a query containing this name to one of the root servers (as we'll see below, this rarely happens in practice but will suffice to